Linux74656/SpaceEngineersLinuxPatches/README.md

 Prerequisites:

+NOTE: Currently this only works for the latest mainline branch of Space Engineers.
+(Version 1.192.102)

 First of all we need to ensure Space Engineers is setup properly:
 	This will assume you already know how to use Winetricks and where your Space Engineers 	install/Prefix is located.